The sounds of cutlery clinking against plates rang through the medium-sized dining room.

 Kayla listened as her aunty walked away and shut the door after herself.

-Just that moment, her phone beeped.
-She glanced down at its screen, it was Franklin.
+Just that moment, her phone chimed in her hand.
+She looked down at the screen, it was Franklin.

-She quickly looked over her shoulder’s, confirming that there was no one in sight, she slid the button to answer.
+She quickly looked over her shoulder, confirming that her aunt was gone and that there was no one else in sight, she slid the button to answer.

 “I know, I’m so sorry.
 My son wasn’t feeling too well, we had to take him to the hospital”